Focus on play in kindergarten may improve grades

 “You want it when you need it and you want it to go away when you don’t,” Blair said.

-Previous studies evaluating the effect of a prekindergarten version of the Tools for the Mind Program have been inconclusive, the authors write, and this is the first study of the technique in kindergarten.
+Previous studies evaluating the effect of a prekindergarten version of the Tools of the Mind Program have been inconclusive, the authors write, and this is the first study of the technique in kindergarten.

 The Tools program wouldn’t be difficult to implement in kindergarten classrooms in the U.S., although it’s not currently happening because of a “misguided emphasis” on academics and the belief that children need to sit at a desk and learn to read, Blair said.